Michael Efroimsky

 explaining the origin of the present state of rotation of the planet Mercury, a so-called 3:2 spin-orbit resonance.

 With Amirhossein Bagheri, Amir Khan, and other colleagues, Michael Efroimsky co-authored a theory explaining the origin and orbital evolution of Phobos and Deimos, the satellites of Mars.

 According to this theory, Phobos and Deimos are remnants of a common progenitor, a larger protomoon destroyed by a collision with a planetesimal.

+In 2024, Michael Efroimsky published a paper outlining the hypothesis to explain the unique shape of Mars.
+He suggested that the high triaxiality of this planet is due to a long-lost moon, which was synchronous, i.e., residing above the same point of the Martial equator.
+Efroimsky christened it Nerio.

+He demonstrated that if Nerio were large enough, perhaps a third the mass of the Moon, its gravitational pull on the young and still soft Mars was sufficient to create an asymmetric tidal bulge, which later fossilised and made the equator noncircular, resulting in the planet's triaxial shape.
+Efroimsky also hypothesised that the tips of that bulge were more prone to subsequent volcanic and tectonic activity than the rest of the Martian surface, leading to the development of both Tharsis and the highlands on the side opposite to it.

 Michael Efroimsky also published translations from classical Russian poetry.